 McKay is alone.
 He puts on the earphones and takes a step toward the console.
 He laughs and sees his reflection laughing in the glass between himself and the control room.
 But when he stops, it is as though the reflection does not.
 It keeps on laughing.

 His face in the glass changes as the reflection brays in bravado revealing itself as brainless, selfish, contemptible.

 McKay looks horrified by what he sees.
 He closes his eyes.
 He steps back to the organ.
-His right hand touches the keyboard and falls into a three-note F chord.
-A song comes to him all at once: Part A, Bridge, and lyrics.
-And he sings.
+His right hand touches the keyboard and falls into a three-note F chord and he sings.

-Just today at work Something set me to thinking And I wanted to go home And maybe fix myself a drink Today while I was working Something came right out of nowhere And, oh, I just wanted to go home Hide it away we just hide it away Cold is this heart of mine Hide it away we just hide it away And let the years blow by

-MONTAGE: The Storm Kings are playing on stage.
-The Storm Kings are in the studio.
-The Storm Kings are goofing off together.
-McKay is composing with his Storm Kings songwriting partner.
-A peace march is seen.
-McKay is with his wife and son.
-His son is walking into the distance.
+MCKAY (Singing)

+Just today at work

+Something set me to thinking

+And I wanted to go home

+And maybe fix myself a drink...

+MONTAGE - MCKAY'S LIFE

+- -- The Storm Kings play on stage.

+- -- The Storm Kings are in the studio.

+- -- The Storm Kings goof off together.

+- -- McKay composes with his Storm Kings songwriting partner.

+- -- MCKAY is in a peace march.

+- -- McKay is with his wife and son.

+- -- His son walks into the distance.